Is Cognitive Behavioural Therapy for me?

-Is Cognitive Behavioural Therapy for me?
-Yes, if you have clearly identified a problem you would like to resolve in a structured way and feel motivated to do so.
-Also, if you prefer not to spend too much time talking about your past, and you feel that your current situation is not a permanent fixed way of being in the world, then Cognitive Behavioural Therapy is suitable for you.
+Yes, if you have clearly identified a problem that you would like to resolve in a structured way and feel inclined to do so.
+If you prefer not to spend too much time talking about your past, and you feel that your current situation is one that affects your day to day life, then Cognitive Behavioural Therapy is suitable for you.
 CBT is mostly used for dealing with:

 How does it work?
 CBT interventions follow a clear treatment protocol related to a specific disorder.
 This means that the therapist will tailor interventions proven to be effective to your case and individual needs.
 Treatment usually involves identifying the problem and its causes, removing maintaining factors, identifying your strengths and building coping strategies.
 With your permission, the therapist will occasionally challenge your thinking patterns and demonstrate how these can impact on how you feel and act.
 During the treatment, you will learn ways to examine your perceptions and your most common thinking biases, and to develop beneficial behavioural habits.

-But I already had CBT Some people assume that, because they have already tried CBT and experienced no improvement, the therapy doesn’t work.
+But I already had CBT Some people assume that because they have already tried CBT and experienced no improvement, the therapy doesn’t work.
 It is helpful to identify the exact causes of the failure.
 Often, people find that the problem might relate to the therapist’s inexperience, inability to tailor the treatment correctly or failure to build a sufficient rapport with their client.
 Sometimes, external factors might have been unsupportive during the therapy, or perhaps psychoanalytic therapy may be the best option for your particular issue.
 It may be necessary to clearly identify what is standing on your way, and tackle these obstacles before commencing the therapy.
 For this reason, finding a therapist who will not give up on your recovery, but who will instead encourage you to work on resolving your issues with their help is vitally important.